crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 Some files used or created by this plugin must be protected from direct access attempts:

-- The `standalone-settings.php` file created in the `inc` folder for the [Auto Prepend File](#auto-prepend-file-mode) mode
+- The `standalone-settings.php` file created in the `wp-content/plugins/crowdsec/inc` folder for the [Auto Prepend File](#auto-prepend-file-mode) mode
 - Log files are created in the `wp-content/plugins/crowdsec/logs` folder
 - Cache files of the File system cache are created in the `wp-content/plugins/crowdsec/.cache` folder
-- TLS authentication files
+- TLS authentication files are located in a user defined path
-- Geolocation database files
+- Geolocation database files are located in a user defined path

 **N.B.:**

 - There is no need to protect cache files if you are using Redis or Memcached cache systems.
 - There is no need to protect log files if you disable debug and prod logging.
 - There is no need to protect TLS files if you use Bouncer API key authentication type.